ilmhubca/coding-for-beginners-2024/docs/_topics/0200-data-and-variables.md

 permalink: /data-and-variables/
 ---

-!!
-This page is a work in progress !!

 ## Program data
 When coding, we are processing data in many ways.
 We use *variables* to store data in a program.